PlanktoScope/forklift/reference.md

 All of this information is declared in a `forklift-package.yml` file.
 The *package root directory* is the directory that contains the package's `forklift-package.yml` file.

-### Pallet paths
+### Repository paths
-A *pallet path* is the canonical name for a pallet, declared with the `path` field in the pallet's `forklift-pallet.yml` file.
-A pallet's path is the prefix for the package paths of packages provided by the pallet.
+A *repository path* is the canonical name for a Forklift repository, declared with the `path` field in the repository's `forklift-repository.yml` file.
+A repository's path is the prefix for the package paths of packages provided by the repository.

-A pallet path should communicate both what the pallet does and where to find it.
-Typically, a pallet path consists of a GitHub repository root path followed either by a subdirectory (if the collection contains multiple repositories) or by nothing at all (if the GitHub repository is a single pallet). `github.com/PlanktoScope/pallets/core` is an example of a pallet path in a GitHub repository with multiple pallets, while `github.com/PlanktoScope/forklift` is an example of a pallet path in a GitHub repository with a single pallet.
+A repository path should communicate both what the repository does and where to find it.
+A Forklift repository path is just the path of the Git repository which contains the Forklift repository. `github.com/PlanktoScope/device-pkgs` is an example of a repository path.

-- The *GitHub repository root path* is the portion of the pallet path that corresponds to the root directory of the GitHub repository where the pallet is maintained.
-  - As an example, the pallet `github.com/PlanktoScope/pallets/core` is under the GitHub repository root path `github.com/PlanktoScope/pallets`
-  - As another example, the pallet `github.com/PlanktoScope/forklift` is under the GitHub repository root path `github.com/PlanktoScope/forklift`.
-- If the pallet is not defined in the GitHub repository's root directory, the *pallet subdirectory* is the part of the pallet path that names the directory.
-  - As an example, the pallet `github.com/PlanktoScope/pallets/core` is in the `core` subdirectory of the GitHub repository with root path `github.com/PlanktoScope/pallets`, so it has the pallet subdirectory `core`, which in turn is the pallet's root directory.
-  - As another example, the pallet `github.com/PlanktoScope/forklift` is defined in the root directory of the GitHub repository `github.com/PlanktoScope/forklift`, so it has no pallet subdirectory, and the GitHub repository's root directory is also the pallet's root directory.

 ### Versions
-A *version* is a Git tag which identifies an immutable snapshot of all pallets in a GitHub repository and all packages in each pallet; thus, all pallets in any single commit of a GitHub repository will have always have identical versions, and all packages in a GitHub repository will always have the same version for a given Git commit.
+A *version* is a Git tag which identifies an immutable snapshot of a repository and all packages in the repository; thus, all packages in any single commit of a repository will have always have identical versions, and all packages in a repository will always have the same version for a given Git commit.
 A version may be either a release or a pre-release.
 Once a Git tag is created, it should not be deleted or changed to a different revision.
 Versions should be authenticated to ensure safe, repeatable deployments.
 If a tag is modified, clients may see a security error when downloading it.

 Each version starts with the letter `v`, followed by either a semantic version or a calendar version.
 The [Semantic Versioning 2.0.0 specification](https://semver.org/spec/v2.0.0.html) expains how semantic versions should be formatted, interpreted, and compared; the [Calendar Versioning reference](https://calver.org/) describes a variety of ways that calendar versions may be constructed, but any calendar versioning scheme used must meet the following requirements: